The Hague University of Applied Sciences: Student body

 By now, more than 85,000 alumni of The Hague University of Applied Sciences have fanned out across the globe.
 Together, these former students form a widespread and diverse network that we actively maintain.

 Bachelor's degrees

 As of 2012, The Hague University of Applied Sciences offered 37 full-time bachelor's degree programmes taught in Dutch in the fields of economics, healthcare, behaviour and society, information technology, education and technology.

 The university also offers ten international bachelor's degrees taught in English: European Studies, Industrial Design Engineering, International and European Law, International Business, International Financial Management and Control, International Communication Management, International Public Management, Process and Food Technology, Safety and Security Management Studies and User Experience Design.

-Students require the equivalent of a Dutch system HAVO or VWO diploma to apply for a bachelors, the equivalent of a US high school diploma.
-The International or French Baccalaureate, German Abitur and UK A-levels are acceptable qualifications for three-year programmes.
-Other diplomas may also be accepted and are considered on a case-by-case basis.

-Candidates who do not have a relevant international qualification can qualify for four years bachelors programmes by taking the 21+ Admission Test.
-To be eligible students must be at least 21 years old, be a citizen of Switzerland or a European Union or European Economic Area country and have a valid entry visa and residence permit.

 Master's degrees

 The Hague University of Applied Sciences offers several master's degrees and professional courses.

 Since 2004, the university has offered masters courses run by The Hague Graduate School (THGS) to ensure higher professional education for career development.
 Since 2012, the THGS offers seven master's degrees, of which two are organised in collaboration with the Open University.

 MPC currently runs three international masters programmes taught in English: Master of Financial Management and Control, Masters in International Communication Management (MICM), Master of Business Administration (MBA).
 These programmes enrol students from the Netherlands and abroad.